sanjiv27/asset-recommendation-system/README.md

 ### Setup Dev Environment

-- Initialize all services: Postgres, MLFlow, Server. **Reminder:** We are using docker image to containerize all services, thus if you make any changes in any files, you have to rerun this command to see changes.
+- Initialize all services: Postgres, Server. **Reminder:** We are using docker image to containerize all services, thus if you make any changes in any files, you have to rerun this command to see changes.

 `docker compose up --build -d`